Krushna-Prasad-Sahoo/DSA-notes/README.md

 2. Output: Atleast one outcome will be produced. <br />
 3. Definiteness: Each instruction should be clear and unambiguous. <br />
 4. Finiteness: Every algorithm with terminate after a certain number of steps and it is called finiteness. <br />
-5. Effectiveness: Every instruction must be sufficiently basic that it can in principle be carried out by a person using pencil and paper <br />
+5. Effectiveness: Every instruction must be sufficiently basic that it can in principle be carried out by a person using pencil and paper. <br />

 ## Classification of Data Structure
 Linear DS: If elements or items are stored in sequence, it is called Linear Data Structure. <br />